VertebrateResequencing/wr/.docs/reliable2/phase2/validation.md

 # reliable2 Phase 2 — Tier-B real-LSF validation

-Status: **reliable2 phase-2 fixes VALIDATED** (churn eliminated, control RPCs responsive, scheduler deadlock found and fixed).
-One **out-of-scope** limit remains at 160k scale: the deferred over-submission / slow-`bsub` problem (bugfix 260722-1), which caps forward-progress throughput but is not a reliable2 phase-2 regression.
+Status: **reliable2 phase-2 fixes VALIDATED on real LSF** — churn eliminated, control RPCs responsive, Issue-4 web/CLI agreement, Idea-1 crash-recovery, and a scale-only scheduler deadlock found and fixed (`dfa196f`).
+The 160k over-submission stall was root-caused to bugfix **260722-1** and **also fixed** (`5d60467`): the 160k churn now drains fully (160,000/160,000).
+The two DB-preserving-restart checks (Issue-4-after-restart, Idea-1) were completed on an isolated production-mode manager (prod preserves the DB).
+No known outstanding issue.

 Tier B is the required real-LSF gate (spec §E3).
 It was executed by the implementing agent on the isolated **development** deployment (never